Xceptance/xlt-documentation/content/en/xtc/200-manual/_index.md

 type: docs

 description: >
-  All about performance testing with XTC.
+  All about XTC and how to use it for performance testing and monitoring.
 ---